TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Conclusion

 \section{Conclusion}

-In this paper we aim to deliver an in-depth understanding of adversarial transferability.
-In doing so, we provide both lower and upper bounds on transferability between low risk classifiers based on gradient orthogonality and smoothness.
-We demonstrate theoretically, that smoother models experience tighter lower and upper bounds.
-We prove that smooth models with lower loss gradient similarity would have lower transferability.
-Inspired by our analysis, we empirically demonstrate that it is possible to reduce transferability by promoting model smoothness and reducing loss gradient similarity, yielding significant improvement on ensemble robustness.
+In this paper, we deliver an in-depth understanding of adversarial transferability.
+Theoretically, we provide both lower and upper bounds on transferability which shows that \textit{smooth} models together with \textit{low loss gradient similarity} guarantee low transferability.
+Inspired by our analysis, we propose TRS ensemble training to empirically reduce transferability by reducing loss gradient similarity and promoting model smoothness, yielding a significant improvement on ensemble robustness.

+\begin{ack} This work is partially supported by the NSF grant No.1910100, NSF CNS 20-46726 CAR, the Amazon Research Award, and the joint CATCH MURI-AUSMURI. \end{ack}